LugoBlogger/SI-251-4009-discrete-mathematics-2/week-04-counting-3.md

 - The Sieve of Erastosthenes

-- A derangment is a permutation of objects that leaves no object in its original position
+- A derangement is a permutation of objects that leaves no object in its original position